How to Air-Fry Chicken Wings

 Flip the wings, increase the air-fryer temperature to 400°F and fry the wings for 20-25 minutes, or until the chicken juices run clear and the wings are golden brown.
 Since air-fryer cook times can vary, it’s best to use a meat thermometer to check that your chicken wings reach the right temperature.
 (Here are other handy air-fryer accessories.)

 Repeat the cooking process with the remaining wings.
 Then get your sauces ready!
+Looking for more ideas?
+Learn how to make oven-fried chicken wings.

 What to Serve with Air-Fryer Chicken Wings